 The Scholarships – Eligibility and How To Apply.
 Vital Impact (formerly the Massachusetts Educational Foundation) currently distributes scholarships annually to mature women, aged 35 or older, living in Massachusetts, who are embarking on a career transition.
 To find out how the scholarships have made a difference, learn more about some of our past recipients.

 Candidates must meet eligibility requirements, and are subject to a rigorous review and interview process.
 It will be awarded to a mature woman enrolled in a training or educational program, which will result in a career change.
 Consideration will be given to special circumstances that have been overcome and the goals of the applicant.
 The Vital Impact Scholarships are approximately $1,000.00.

-Read below to learn more about the six women awarded Vital Impact Scholarships June 28th, 2012
+Read below to learn more about the six women awarded Vital Impact Scholarships in 2012

 Barbara Broussard – Greenfield Community College – Resident of Greenfield, MA